IanLynnEE/pathological-voice-classification/README.md

 \end{bmatrix}
 $$

-Then we can get the coefficient $a_i$ by multipling the RHS with invesre of the square matrix.
+Then we can get the coefficient $a_i$ by multiplying the RHS with the inverse of the square matrix.

 ### Random Forest Classifiers